HalaGithub/MyExpedia/about.md

 Testing
 --------
-i had no time to perform any kind of JUnit testing, and im not familiure with sandbox.
+i had no time to perform any kind of JUnit testing, and im not familire with sandbox.

 Presenting Data
 ----------------